 “With PRK we are able to treat all refractive errors.
 We are able to treat the full range of myopia, astigmatism and long-sighted treatments, hyperopia.
 However, it is less predictable for hyperopia when compared to short-sightedness, myopia and astigmatism.” —Mr Glenn Carp

-PRK (Photo-Refractive Keratectomy), is the original laser vision procedure which surgeons have successfully used to treat hundreds of thousands of patients since the 1980′s.
+PRK (Photo-Refractive Keratectomy) is the oldest of the laser vision procedures.
+Surgeons have been successfully applying this technique to treat hundreds of thousands of patients since the 1980s.

 The Pros of PRK/LASEK Laser Eye Surgery

-Better Option for Some: PRK/LASEK is not as common as it used to be.
-Some patients, however, can benefit from it if they have co-existing eye issues that may be treated at the same time as correcting the vision, e.g. scars and loose surface epithelium.
+Better Option for Some: While PRK/LASEK is not as common as it used to be, some patients may benefit from it if they are not suitable for other treatment options.
+For example, patients with co-existing eye issues may be treated simultaneously as correcting the vision, e.g. scars and loose surface epithelium.

 The Cons of PRK/LASEK Laser Eye Surgery

-Safety and Comfort: Although the treatment itself is pain-free, PRK/LASEK patients are likely to experience discomfort or irritation in the seven days following the procedure.
-This is an expected part of the healing process, and thus some clinics will provide pain relief eye drops.
+Safety and Comfort: Although, like all Laser Eye Surgery procedures, PRK/LASEK is generally pain-free, it is common for patients to experience more discomfort in the days following their treatment.
+However, this is an expected part of the eye’s healing process, and thus many clinics will provide painkillers and pain relief eye drops.